digitalcolony/scrape-meetup/README.md

 On the first 20 scrapes, the code was able to pull full event and venue details for 19.
 One was returned as a partial with missing data.
 If I can improve the scraper, I'll update this repo.

+The risk with any scraper is that it only works until the website gets redesigned.
+At which point, the code will need to be modified to work with the new layout.

 ## FTP the JSON files to a Web Server

 **processEventJSON.js** takes the event JSON files in the /json/ folder and FTPs them up to a webserver.
 Then it places that file into a sent folder.